trevorswan11/conch/README.md

 # Motivation
 This project is a revamp of [zlx](https://github.com/trevorswan11/zlx).
 Due to some upcoming coursework in compiler design, I wanted to take on this type of project with two main goals:
-- Become proficient in the C programming language _without_ the help of AI or external libraries
+- Become proficient in the C programming language _without_ the help of AI or external libraries (other than Catch2 for testing)
 - Fully understand programming concepts relating to the internals of an interpreter, bytecode VM, and compiler

 ZLX was a fun project and got me into Low-Level programming, but its design choices limited its extensibility.
 I hope to use this project to grow as a developer and as a problem solver, expanding my knowledge of core programming concepts and data structures.